researchops/research-skills/README.md

 # The 2019 Researcher Skills "workshop in a box"
 The [ResearchOps Community](https://researchops.community) are people interested in making the work of research work.
 This is one part of that effort: taking a look at what it is that researchers really do, where the challenges are, and how they'd like to push their practice forward.
-Here are all of the publicly available materials for the ResearchOps Community 2019 #researcherskills workshop.
+You can jump in by filling out the [call for organizers form](https://tiny.cc/reops-workshop).

 <!--
 **Contents:**